---

 3. The writer returns one final prompt, not an explanation or analysis.

-4. The image model receives that prompt plus any saved character or persona references.
+4. The image model receives that prompt plus any saved character or persona references, sent in order.

-- In **auto** mode, the app runs the scene image generation immediately.
+- In **Automatic** mode, the app generates the scene image as soon as the model provides a scene prompt.

-- In **ask first** mode, you can review and edit the drafted prompt before the image request is sent.
+- In **Ask first** mode, the detected scene prompt is shown so you can review and edit it before any image is generated.

 Ask-first mode lets you inspect and edit the drafted scene prompt before sending the final image request.